When something feels off, you go to a doctor.

 Keep in mind that these courses are in addition to their study of chiropractic methods.
 By the time they are finished with their education, most chiropractors have received upwards of 4,000 hours of instruction in various chiropractic methods.

-In fact, chiropractors are often the best choice to treat these types of conditions, as they aim to treat the underlying cause of the discomfort rather than the symptoms.
-In addition to adjustments, many chiropractors rely on massage therapy, e-stim therapy, and flexion distraction therapy to treat their patients.
+In fact, as experts in the musculoskeletal system, chiropractors are often the best choice to treat these types of conditions, as they aim to treat the underlying cause of the discomfort rather than the symptoms.
+Specializing in one area of the body gives chiropractors a depth of knowledge that allows them to get to the root of symptoms and facilitate lasting relief.

 Don’t Doctors Hate Chiropractors?